lxc-dolphin/BioJEL/README.md

 # Biomedical Entity Linking n (Joint4E-EL) Model For [Joint event extraction and entity linking model](https://arxiv.org/abs/2305.14645)
-- A deep leanring framework with BERTs and classification lay to link named entities to a knowledge base.
+- A deep leanring framework with BERTs and classification layer to link named entities to a knowledge base.
 The EL model results are reported in our [paper](https://arxiv.org/abs/2305.14645)

 ## Model Structures
 - Based on [Pretrained BERT](https://github.com/allenai/scibert) as encoder.